.357 Magnum: Dimensions

 The cartridge headspaces on the rim of the case.
-The common rifling twist rate for this cartridge is 476 mm (1 in 18.74 in), six grooves, ø lands = 8.79 mm, ø grooves = 9.02 mm, land width = 2.69 mm and the primer type is small pistol magnum.
+The common rifling twist rate for this cartridge is 476 mm (1 in 18.74 in), six grooves, ø lands = 8.79 mm, ø grooves = 9.02 mm, land width = 2.69 mm, and the primer type is small pistol magnum.

 According to the C.I.P. rulings, the .357 Magnum cartridge case can handle up to 300 MPa P_{max} piezo pressure.
 In C.I.P.-regulated countries, every pistol cartridge combination has to be proofed at 130% of this maximum C.I.P. pressure to certify for sale to consumers.
-This means that .357 Magnum chambered arms in C.I.P.-regulated countries are currently proof tested at 390 MPa PE piezo pressure.
+This means that .357 Magnum-chambered arms in C.I.P.-regulated countries are currently proof-tested at 390 MPa PE piezo pressure.

 Performance

 Introduced in 1935, the large frame Smith & Wesson Model 27 was the first revolver chambered for the .357 Magnum cartridge.

-This cartridge is regarded by many as an excellent hunting, metallic silhouette, and self-defense round.
-With proper loadings it can also be effective against large or dangerous game, such as bear and ungulates.
-The .357 Magnum has less energy than the larger magnum revolver loadings but is smaller in diameter with high velocity allowing for excellent penetration properties.
-It is a fine small- and medium-game round and is sufficient to hunt deer at reasonable ranges if suitable loadings are used by a competent marksman.
-For further comparison, the .357 Magnum has a higher velocity at 100 yd than its parent case (.38 Special) has at the muzzle.
-The .357 Magnum's effectiveness on game is similar to that of the .45 Colt, but with a much flatter trajectory due to its higher velocity.
-It has been used with success for self-defense, plinking, hunting, or target shooting.
+The .357 Magnum cartridge is used for hunting, metallic silhouette, and self-defense round.
+With specific loadings, it has been used against larger game, such as bear and ungulates.
+The .357 Magnum has less energy than larger magnum revolver cartridges and a smaller diameter with higher velocity.
+It is used for small- to medium-sized game, including deer.
+At 100 yards (91 m), the .357 Magnum has a higher velocity than the .38 Special at the muzzle.
+The cartridge is also used for plinking and target shooting.

 The original .357 Magnum load was a 158 gr bullet with an advertised muzzle velocity of 1525 ft/s and muzzle energy of 816 ftlbf.
-(Muzzle velocity was taken using a large frame revolver with a fairly long barrel of 8.75 in) Most of today's SAAMI conform loads are fairly mild when compared to the original mid-1930s load.
-Today's C.I.P. conform loads can duplicate the original mid-1930s load.
+(Muzzle velocity was taken using a large frame revolver with a fairly long barrel of 8.75 in) Most of today's SAAMI- conforming loads are fairly mild compared to the original mid-1930s load.
+Today's C.I.P.-compliant loads can duplicate the original mid-1930s load.
 When using a revolver with a shorter 7 in barrel, today's C.I.P. conform maximum loads with a 158 gr bullet can reach a muzzle velocity of 1502 ft/s.